Shopping Cart

 Vitamin C for Sensitive Skin: Ascorbic Acid or Derivatives?

-Let's talk about vitamin C. How well is vitamin C tolerated by sensitive skin?
-Which vitamin C is effective?
-You don't want to spend unnecessary money.
-If you do, it should be effective.
+Let's talk about vitamin C. How well tolerated is vitamin C on sensitive skin?
+Which vitamin C products are effective?
+You shouldn't waste money.
+If you're going to use it, it should at least be effective.

 INCI: